List of Inuyasha characters: Kin'u and Gyokuto

 Kin'u (金烏) and Gyokuto (玉兎) are the identical twin daughters of Miroku and Sango and the older sisters of Hisui.
-Their first appearance was at the end of the Inuyasha when they were about two-years-old.
-Kin'u wears a Green kimono whereas Gyokuto wears a Pink kimono.
+Their first appearance was at the end of the Inuyasha when they were about two years old.
+Kin'u wears a Green kimono, whereas Gyokuto wears a Pink kimono.
 In Princess Half-Demon, Gyokuto is with her mother in the demon slayer village.
 Kin'u is a nun who is undergoing upper-level training to further develop and increase her innate Buddhist-spiritual abilities by her monk father.

 Hisui

 Hisui (翡翠) is Miroku and Sango's youngest child and only son, and younger brother to Kin'u and Gyokuto.
 His first appearance is at the end of the Inuyasha as a baby.
-In Yashahime: Princess Half-Demon, he has become a demon slayer having inherited an ordinary Hiraikotsu from his mother.
+In Yashahime: Princess Half-Demon, he has become a demon slayer, having inherited an ordinary Hiraikotsu from his mother.
 It is revealed in the second-season finale of the spin-off that he is in love with Setsuna.

 Lord Takechiyo

-Takechiyo (竹千代) is a young tanuki who serves under Jyūbei, later revealed to young lord of the Mamidaira clan who was placed in Jyūbei's care by Miroku at the behest of Hachimon.
-He uses his abilities to shape-shift as means to transport others to places for profit, or when bribed with Towa's modern sweets.
+Takechiyo (竹千代) is a young tanuki who serves under Jyubei, later revealed to be the young lord of the Mamidaira clan, who was placed in Jyubei's care by Miroku at the behest of Hachimon.
+He uses his shapeshifting abilities as a means to transport others to places for profit, or when bribed with Towa's modern sweets.

 Riku

-Riku (理玖) is Jyūbei and Takechiyo's mysterious employer who intends to obtain all seven of the Rainbow Pearls for himself.
+Riku (理玖) is Jyubei and Takechiyo's mysterious employer who intends to obtain all seven of the Rainbow Pearls for himself.
 He later develops feelings for Towa and tries to protect her and her family from harm.
-It is later revealed that he is in fact a living doll created from Kirinmaru's severed horn, and is in the service of Zero with the goal of returning her emotions by collecting the seven Rainbow Pearls for their creator who had taken care of him since he was "discarded like a piece of trash."
+It is later revealed that he is, in fact, a living doll created from Kirinmaru's severed horn and is in the service of Zero to return her emotions by collecting the seven Rainbow Pearls for their creator, who had taken care of him since he was "discarded like a piece of trash."
 He becomes Towa's love interest.

-Jyūbei
+Jyubei

-Jyūbei (獣兵衛) is the owner of the corpse-dealing shop that specializes in bounties placed on demons.
-Moroha currently lives under Jyūbei's shop in order to pay off a very large debt.
+Jyubei (獣兵衛, Jūbei) is the owner of the corpse-dealing shop that specializes in bounties placed on demons.
+Moroha currently lives under Jyubei's shop to pay off a very large debt.

 Yashahime Modern Japan characters

 Mei Higurashi

-Mei Higurashi (日暮 芽衣, Higurashi Mei) is the six-year-old daughter of Sota and Moe Higurashi, younger adoptive sister and half-cousin-in-law of Towa, and half-cousin-in-law of Setsuna and the niece of Kagome Higurashi, and the first cousin of Moroha.
+Mei Higurashi (日暮 芽衣, Higurashi Mei) is the six-year-old daughter of Sota and Moe Higurashi, younger adoptive sister and half-cousin-in-law of Towa, and half-cousin-in-law of Setsuna, and the niece of Kagome Higurashi, and the first cousin of Moroha.